zasuh/GatsbyBlog/src/pages/constructor-functions/index.md

 ---
 title: What are constructor functions?
-[POST UNFINISHED]
 date: "2019-07-11T06:41:32.169Z"
 ---